simon-anders/htseq/doc/genomic.rst

 - ``StepVector`` supports the protocols for copying and pickling.
 - The length of a ``StepVector``, as reported by the ``len`` function, is ``end - start``.
-- ``StepVector``s can be compared for equality and inequality.
+- ``StepVector`` objects can be compared for equality and inequality.
 The test checks whether the elements are logically equal, i.e., it will not get confused if, say, one ``StepVector`` has a step from 10 to 20 with value 5, and the other has to steps, one from 10 to 15, and the other from 15 to 20, but